vieiravortex/alwaysveiled/novels/thegooddaughter.md

 - Rock star Cyrus' name is a multi-layered reference, simultaneously reminiscent of the great Persian king Cyrus the Great and modern-day singer Miley Cyrus

-- Lyne's name is a reference to the surname of famous director Adrian Lyne, whose works, in particular the film Jacob's Ladder, had a significant influence on the development of the cult Silent Hill franchise.
+- Lyne's name is a reference to the surname of famous director Adrian Lyne, whose works, in particular the film ''Jacob's Ladder'', had a significant influence on the development of the cult ''Silent Hill'' franchise.